-When setting up a business, you should consider what types of insurance you need for yourself or your company.
+When setting up a business, you should consider what types of insurance you need for yourself and your company.

-Business owners have the same rights as employees to the social insurance system.
-You are therefore entitled to sickness benefit, parental benefit, pension benefit and more.
+Business owners have the same rights as employees to the social insurance system. this means you are entitled to benefits like sickness benefit, parental benefit, and pension benefit.
 But there are differences that you need to know about.
-The sickness benefit qualifying income (SGI) is calculated in different ways depending on whether it is excess or jacks salary that you pay taxes on.
+The sickness benefit qualifying income (SGI) is calculated in different ways depending on whether it is excess or salary that you pay taxes on.
 The type of company can affect the amount of your benefit if you become sick or take parental leave.

-During your companies first 24 months your SGI is at least the equivalent of what an employee with the same duties, training and experience would get.
-Read more about social security at the Social Insurance Agency (Försäkringskassan).
+For sole traders and partners in limited partnerships, there is an exception that says that during your company's first 24 months your SGI is at least the equivalent of what an employee with the same duties, training and experience would get.

 If you have employees

-If your business will have employees and you are bound by a collective agreement, you must take out insurance based on the collective agreement.
-A collective agreement is an agreement between an employer and an employees' organization which defines the conditions that will apply in areas such as salaries and employment.
-You may also take out collectively agreed insurance outside a collective agreement.
+If your business will have employees and you are bound by a collective agreement, you must take out an insurance based on the collective agreement.
+A collective agreement is an agreement between an employer and an employees' organisation which defines the conditions that will apply in areas such as salaries and employment.
+You may also take out a collectively agreed insurance outside a collective agreement.

 If you are not bound by a national or local collective agreement, you are not obliged to take out collectively agreed insurance.